 Anything else you’d like to share with the audience?

 I thought dropping out of a degree might be one of the worst decisions in my life.
 However, it turned out be the best thing that could happen to me.
 If you’re not enjoying what you’re doing now you probably won’t 10 years down the line.

-I choose International Studies because I wasn’t sure what to do and it was a popular choice among my peers so I assumed it would be safest to go with the flow.
+I chose International Studies because I wasn’t sure what to do and it was a popular choice among my peers so I assumed it would be safest to go with the flow.
 Pretty early into my studies, I realized there were few people I could help if I stayed on this degree even in the long run.
-Technology however is becoming more and more important every day – there are great charity projects out there which use technology to try to raise people out of poverty by giving them access to the internet and tech skills.
+Technology however is becoming more and more important every day - there are great charity projects out there which use technology to try to raise people out of poverty by giving them access to the internet and tech skills.

 What is the best way (if any) for people to follow you on social media?

 You will find my Facebook profile here - feel free to shoot me a message!
 My Snapchat handle is ‘rawkward’ I try to add interesting stories on there!